muntra-dev/power-bi-server/README.md

 # power-bi-server
-## Infrastructure-as-code for Setting up PowerBI Windows Server for Muntra Databases
+Infrastructure-as-code for setting up a PowerBI Windows server for Muntra databases.

-### Files
+## Files
 | Name | Description |
 | :--- | :---------- |
 | variables.txt  | Holds variables used in installation.
 The following variables must be changed before running the script:<ul><li>AdminUser name</li><li>Password to a strong string</li><li>DNSNameLabel must be unique within the Azure region because its the public IP prefix</li></ul> |